hackergrrl/common-readme/README.md

 </h4>
 <br>

-*Module consumers!* Frustrated by each module having its own ad-hoc README format?
+<b>*Module consumers!*</b> Frustrated by each module having its own ad-hoc README
+format?
 How each is wildly different from the last?
 Annoyed by modules that have chosen to omit important sections like `API` or `Usage` altogether?

-*Module authors!* Tired of make up your readme format every time you write one?
+<b>*Module authors!*</b> Tired of making up your readme format every time you
-Have your own hacked together generation script but don't want to maintain it?
+write one?
+Have your own hacky generation script but don't want to maintain it?

 ---